codespearhead/aspnet-core-on-replit/README.md

 > [!NOTE]
 > This project is set to use the latest LTS version of the .NET SDK

-1. Fork this repository
+1. Fork this repository.
-2. Click the run button
+2. Click the run button.
-3. Type the desired name of your solution when prompted in the terminal
+3. Type the desired name of your solution when prompted in the terminal.
-4. Click the run button again to start the project
+4. Click the run button again to start the project.

 ## Project Setup